AI4Society Home /

 Advisors: Michael Matthews, Paul Ziehl, Michael Huhns, Danielle McElwain

-A poster of ULTRA.We introduce ULTRA (University Lead Team Builder from RFPs and Analysis), an novel AI-based system for assisting team formation when researchers respond to RFPs from funding agencies.
+A poster of ULTRA.We introduce ULTRA (University Lead Team Builder from RFPs and Analysis), a novel AI-based system for assisting team formation when researchers respond to RFPs from funding agencies.
 This is an instance of the general problem of building teams when demand opportunities come periodically and potential members may vary over time.
 The novelties of our approach are that we: (a) extract technical skills needed about researchers and calls from multiple open data sources and normalize them using NLP techniques, (b) build teaming solutions based on constraints, (c) computationally and qualitatively evaluate our system in two diverse settings (US, India) to establish generality of our approach, and (d) create and publish a dataset that others can use.

 (This research study has been certified as exempt from the IRB per 45 CFR 46.104(d)(3) and 45 CFR 46.111(a)(7) by University of South Carolina IRB#Pro00127449.)